netobserv/netobserv.github.io/content/posts/2025-01-28-cli_use_cases.md

 You should now have access to decrypted packets !

 What about a secure connection between two pods ?
 For these cases, you need to have a good understanding of what's involved behind the scene.
-If your application rely on OpenSSL, GnuTLS or NSS TLS library, you should be able to set the `SSLKEYLOGFILE` enviroment variable and extract the result.
+If your application relies on OpenSSL, GnuTLS or NSS TLS library, you should be able to set the `SSLKEYLOGFILE` enviroment variable and extract the result.

 For our nodejs example, you need to either use the cli option [--tls-keylog](https://nodejs.org/api/cli.html#cli_tls_keylog_file) or modify the code and subscribe on [keylog event](https://nodejs.org/api/tls.html#event-keylog).
 When multiple teams are involved, that may take a while !